TimNEverett/supaqueue/readme.md

 This file adds all tables, functions, triggers and enumerated types to your project.
 These entities are all added under the 'supaqueue' schema to keep them isolated.
 There is also one public postgres function called `end_current_job` that is used by the edge function to mark the job as complete.

-(Note that the only the postgres, and service_role roles are also granted priveleges to this schema)
+Note: that the only the postgres, and service_role roles are also granted priveleges to this schema which means by default the supabase fe client cannot interact with supaque directly.

 ### The `supaqueue` Edge Function